 service has been registered.
 A Feature Runtime implementation should therefore

-listen for the registration of a ConfigurationAdmin
+listen for the registration of a ConfigurationAdmin service

 and immediately create or update any pending configurations when it becomes available.